wepsim/wepsim/README.md

 micropc(0x3f):	MC MR=0 SELB=1011 SELA=10000 MA=0 MB=0 SELCOP=1011 T6 SELC=10101 LC SELP=11 M7 C7 A0 B C=0:			register R5 = 0x1
 ```

-   4 Run the 'exampleCodeS1E1.txt' assembly for the 'ep' architecture with the 'exampleMicrocodeS1E1.txt' microcode, and check if the state at the end of the execution is the same as the one stored on file 'exampleChecklistS1E1.txt' (and if it match the expected state the output is):
++ You can check if the state at the end of the execution is the same as the one stored on file 'exampleChecklistS1E1.txt'.
+You can 'run' the 'exampleCodeS1E1.txt' assembly for the 'ep' architecture with the 'exampleMicrocodeS1E1.txt' microcode (**and if it matchs the expected state then the output is going to be**):

 ```
 ./wepsim_node.sh check                 ep ./examples/ep/exampleMicrocodeS1E1.txt ./examples/ep/exampleCodeS1E1.txt ./examples/ep/exampleChecklistS1E1.txt